-K ey Term Description Conformance Assessment Body or CAB A company responsible for carrying out conformity assessment activities (audits) in accordance with standards and industry regulations.
+K ey Term Description Conformance Assessment Body or CAB A company responsible for carrying out conformity assessment activities (Audits) in accordance with standards and industry regulations.
 Also known as a Quality Auditor.
-The audit services provider contracted under the Quality Auditor Deed and includes, its Personnel, successors and assigns.
+The Audit services provider contracted under the Quality Auditor Deed and includes its Personnel, successors and assigns.
 Capability Assessment An assessment by Services Australia to ensure that the Mutual Obligation Requirements specified in a Participant's Job Plan are appropriate to their circumstances and that the Participant is capable of meeting them.
 Capability Interview A contact between a Workforce Australia Employment Services Provider and a Participant to ensure that the Mutual Obligation Requirements specified in the Participant's Job Plan are appropriate to their circumstances and that the Participant is capable of meeting them.
 Corrective Action Plan or CAP The documented corrective actions required for all identified non-conformances.
-All CAPs should use the department's template.
-The CAP must contain: all Non-conformances identified during the audit, including any that may have been closed out during the audit the root cause of, and proposed action to be taken to address the Non-conformance (that is to close the Non-conformance, or to downgrade a Major Non-conformance to a Minor Non-conformance) the timeframes for progress milestones the written endorsement from the Quality Auditor or Department Officer and a determination as to whether the Non-conformance can be closed out remotely or if further on-site audit activity is required.
-Career Transition Assistance or CTA A Complementary Program, administered by the department, which Providers may access to provide practical assistance to mature age Participants (45 and older) with the aim of improving digital literacy, and increasing their employability and competitiveness in the local job market.
+All CAPs should use the Department's template.
+The CAP must contain: • all non-conformances identified during the Audit, including any that may have been closed during the Audit • proposed action to be taken to address the non-conformance (that is to close the non-conformance, or to downgrade a Major non-conformance to a Minor non-conformance) the timeframes for closure • the written endorsement from the Quality Auditor or Departmental Audit Officer and a determination as to whether the non-conformance can be closed remotely or if further on-site Audit activity is required.
+Career Transition Assistance or CTA A Complementary Program, administered by the Department, which Providers may access to provide practical assistance to mature age Participants (45 and older) with the aim of improving digital literacy, and increasing their employability and competitiveness in the local job market.
 Each CTA Course runs for up to 8 weeks.
 Participation in a CTA Course is for a minimum of 75 hours (including a minimum of 50 hours in small group settings).
 Participation in CTA is voluntary.
 Caseload In relation to the Provider at a particular point in time, all Participants who have on or before that point in time been Referred to, or Directly Registered with, the Provider and have not been Exited or transferred to another Workforce Australia Employment Services Provider since that Referral or Direct Registration.
-Change of Circumstances Reassessment A reassessment of the Participant's circumstances: or CoCR (a) using the Job Seeker Snapshot in accordance with clause 113 and any Guidelines; or CL 114 (b) by an update of the Participant's JSCI generated by the department's IT Systems.
-Child An individual under the age of 18 years Commence or Commencement For Participants, the time at which the Provider has recorded the completion of the Initial Interview (which includes entering into, or updating, a Job Plan, where applicable) on the department's IT Systems.
+Change of Circumstances Reassessment A reassessment of the Participant's circumstances: or CoCR (a) using the Job Seeker Snapshot in accordance with clause 113 and any Guidelines; or (b) by an update of the Participant's JSCI generated by the Department's IT Systems.
+Child An individual under the age of 18 years Commence or Commencement For Participants, the time at which the Provider has recorded the completion of the Initial Interview (which includes entering into, or updating, a Job Plan, where applicable) on the Department's IT Systems.